 I'm doing great.

-I mean, they were were talking landslide elections, and one of the guys that ran for attorney general ran on the whole thing that he fought Obama in the at the Supreme Court on hobby lobby.
+I mean, they were talking landslide elections, and one of the guys that ran for attorney general ran on the whole thing that he fought Obama at the Supreme Court on Hobby Lobby.

-And I think America is finally the voters are coming you know, coming out and saying we're not gonna take it anymore.
+And I think America is finally, the voters are coming out and saying we're not going to take it anymore.

-And it's if you listen to Trump and Mike Pence's speech at the convention, it felt like mourning in America again.
+And if you listen to Trump and Mike Pence's speech at the convention, it felt like morning in America again.

-I don't think he ought to be arguing with Mr. Conn, Paul Ryan or John McCain.
+I don't think he ought to be arguing with Mr. Khan, Paul Ryan, or John McCain.

 But it's not the lethal blow that they're making this out to be.

-And and I keep going back to it's there's too many Republicans that are too threatened by this outsider insurgent that it in their minds, well, he doesn't fit the temperament for president.
+And I keep going back to it's there's too many Republicans that are too threatened by this outsider insurgent that in their minds, well, he doesn't fit the temperament for president.

 Well, okay, what are your options here?